EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 **Python classes**

 The :mod:`.hodgkin_huxley.HH` module contains all code required for this exercise.
-It implements a Hodgkin-Huxley neuron model
+It implements a Hodgkin-Huxley neuron model.
 At the beginning of your exercise solutions, import the modules and run the demo function.

 .. code-block:: py